The Embarcadero and Bay station

-The Embarcadero and Bay station is a streetcar station in San Francisco, California, serving the San Francisco Municipal Railway's E Embarcadero and F Market & Wharves heritage railway lines.
+The Embarcadero and Bay station is a streetcar station in San Francisco, California, serving the San Francisco Municipal Railway's F Market & Wharves historic streetcar line.
 It is located on The Embarcadero at Bay Street.
 The station opened on March 4, 2000, with the streetcar's extension to Fisherman's Wharf.

 The stop is also served by routes and (a weekday peak hours express service), plus the bus route, which provides service along the F Market & Wharves and L Taraval lines during the late night hours when trains do not operate.